 Tax collection and benefit payments

 Taxpayers and claimants should continue to file their tax returns and claim forms or renewals on time.
-Coronavirus support payments, including the Coronavirus Job Retention Scheme and the Self-Employment Income Support Scheme, paid to businesses should be included in tax returns.
+Coronavirus grants and support payments, including the Coronavirus Job Retention Scheme and the Self-Employment Income Support Scheme, paid to businesses should be included in tax returns.

 While we appreciate there will be many competing priorities for businesses as the economy continues to adapt, customers should prepare now to meet their future tax obligations.

 It is vital that people contact us if they can’t meet the deadlines; these penalties are sometimes automated, so we will only know if a customer has a reasonable excuse if they inform us.

 A ‘compliance check’ allows us to investigate someone’s tax affairs if we think they may not be paying the right amount of tax.
 Our approach is to do this in a way that recognises the very real needs and challenges that businesses and individuals may be facing.

 Over the coming months, our compliance approach will continue to be informed by customers’ individual circumstances, particularly if they are still severely affected by the effects of the pandemic.